enovin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule - prints the result of POWER divided by DIVIDE, followed by a new line

 10-love_exponent_breath - displays the result of BREATH to the power LOVE.
 BREATH and LOVE are environment variables.
 The script should display the result, followed by a new line

+11-binary_to_decimal - converts a number from base 2 to base 10.
+The number in base 2 is stored in the environment variable BINARY